Llandovery: Sport

 Llandovery has a leading Welsh Premiership rugby union team, Llandovery RFC, nicknamed The Drovers, active as such since at least 1877 and a founder member of the Welsh Rugby Union.
 It has successful junior and youth sections.
 A number of former players have gone on to represent Wales (and some other nations) in international rugby.
 Home games are played at its ground in Church Bank.

 Llandovery Junior Football Club has a membership of over 70 from Llandovery and its surrounding area.
 It provides coaching and competitive scope for all aged 6 to 16 years.
 The club currently has an Under 14 team in the Carmarthenshire Junior League, and Under 11 and Under 8 teams playing in the Carmarthen Mini Football League.

 A Llandovery Golf Club, founded in 1910, survived until the onset of the Second World War.
 Golfing now takes place on the Llandovery College 9-hole course.

 Governance

+There are two tiers of local government covering Llandovery, at community (town) and county level: Llandovery Town Council (Cyngor Tref Llanymddyfri) and Carmarthenshire County Council (Cyngor Sir Gâr).
+The town council meets at the Town Hall in the Market Square.